deep-stack/go-ethereum/statediff/doc.md

+# Statediff

-This package provides an auxiliary service that asynchronously processes state diff objects from chain events, either relaying the state objects to rpc subscribers or writing them directly to Postgres.
+This package provides an auxiliary service that asynchronously processes state diff objects from chain events, either relaying the state objects to RPC subscribers or writing them directly to Postgres as IPLD objects.

-It also exposes RPC endpoints for fetching or writing to Postgres the state diff `StateObject` at a specific block height or for a specific block hash, this operates on historic block and state data and so is dependent on having a complete state archive.
+It also exposes RPC endpoints for fetching or writing to Postgres the state diff at a specific block height or for a specific block hash, this operates on historical block and state data and so depends on a complete state archive.

+Data is emitted in this differential format in order to make it feasible to IPLD-ize and index the *entire* Ethereum state (including intermediate state and storage trie nodes).
+If this state diff process is ran continuously from genesis, the entire state at any block can be materialized from the cumulative differentials up to that point.

-# Statediff Object
+## Statediff object
 A state diff `StateObject` is the collection of all the state and storage trie nodes that have been updated in a given block.
 For convenience, we also associate these nodes with the block number and hash, and optionally the set of code hashes and code for any contracts deployed in this block.